 Exemption may be granted of 100% of the tax on real property, occupied as the sole dwelling and principal place of residence of a disabled veteran holding title or partial title thereto.
-A surviving spouse of a veteran eligible for this exemption shall also qualify so long as the death of the veteran occurs on or after January 1, 2011, the surviving spouse does not remarry and continues to occupy the real property as his/her principle place of residence.
+A surviving spouse of a veteran eligible for this exemption shall also qualify so long as the death of the veteran occurs on or after January 1, 2011, and the surviving spouse does not remarry.
 The exemption applies to the principal place of residence and up to one (1) acre of land.
 Bills will be generated for land exceeding one (1) acre and any improvements on the additional acreage.

 Deadline for filing application for tax exemption is January 1 through March 31 of the tax year.
 For 2011 only claims may be filed up to 12/31/11 for full 100% exemption review.